 Legg the colourman: Legg's premises at 163 High Holborn were situated on the north side of the road, in the parish of St George Bloomsbury, near Drury Lane.
 These premises were previously occupied by James Poole (qv) until his death in summer 1801, and subsequently by Thomas Brown (qv) by late 1806, whose entry in the Post Office Directory for 1807 reads, “Brown T. Colour and Primed Cloth Manufactory, 163, High Holborn, Successor to Mr Legg, late Poole.”
 William Legg is probably to be identified with the colourman, Legge, whose white paint P.J. de Loutherbourg preferred to Middleton's in 1804, saying it was whiter and purer, and who laid grounds for Loutherbourg (Farington vol.6, p.2317).
 He may possibly be the ‘Legge’ employed by Henry Fuseli, described as a framemaker by Thomas Coutts in a letter to Fuseli, apparently in 1804, when Coutts wanted Legge to line a picture, make gilt slats for it and hang it up (David Weinglass, The Collected English Letters of Henry Fuseli, 1982, p.309, information from Mrs Anne Rice).
 Fuseli is known on occasion to have used Legg’s predecessor, Poole, and his successor, Brown.

-Legg’s canvas stamp, “Wm.
-LEGG,/ High-Holborn,/ LINEN.” is found on James Northcote’s Mrs Smith, 1803, with duty stamp dated 1802 (Private coll., London).
+Legg’s canvas stamp, “WM.
+LEGG,/ High Holborn/ LINEN.” is found on James Northcote’s Mrs Smith, 1803, with duty stamp dated 1802 (Private coll., London).
 An indistinct example of this stamp is found on the reverse of the Rice “Jane Austen” portrait (Christie's New York 19 April 2007 lot 120, bought in).
-In form this stamp is not unlike that of Poole his Search Results predecessor and Brown his successor.
-It would seem that Legg’s brother, John, or another member of the family, James, traded in partnership with him for a time in London since a second very similar canvas stamp has been recorded, “Wm & J LEGG/ High-Holborn/ LINEN.”, including an example datable to 1804 and another 1807 (a photograph of the latter, with associated tax stamp, 1807, was kindly shown to the compiler by Robin Roberts, January 2009).
+In form this stamp is not unlike that of Poole his predecessor and Brown his successor.
+It would seem that Legg’s brother, John, or another member of the family, James, traded in partnership with him for a time in London since a second very similar canvas stamp has been recorded, “W & J LEGG/ High Holborn/ LINEN”, including an example datable to 1804 and another 1807 (a photograph of the latter, with associated tax stamp, 1807, was kindly shown to the compiler by Robin Roberts, January 2009).
+For illustration of this business’s canvas stamps, see British canvas, stretcher and panel suppliers’ marks.
+Part 1, 1785-1831 on this website.
 John Legg was listed in the poor rate books as paying a rate in 1802 and 1803 while James Legg was recorded in the land tax assessments in 1804 and 1805, in both cases very probably for the premises at 163 High Holborn (see Sources below for a detailed analysis).
 On the available information, these documents provide further evidence that it was in the period 1801/1802 until 1805/1806, and only in this period, that the Leggs, whether William, John or James, were trading in High Holborn.

 Legg the coachmaker: In the Post Office Directory for 1807, compiled late in 1806, “Legg” was listed twice at 254 Oxford St: firstly under Legg, W. as “Colourman to Artists” (an unusual description and exactly the same as that in the listing at 163 High Holborn the previous year), and secondly under Williams & Legg as coachmakers, so linking, but not necessarily identifying, Legg the colourman with Legg the coachmaker, as is discussed further below.
 The partnership, Williams & Legg, was in existence by January 1806 when it appears in the account book of Thomas Jackson (V&A Archive of Art and Design, AAD/2012/1/2/1; for Jackson see British picture framemakers on this website); the previous partnership at this address, 254 Oxford St, trading as Williams & Bushnell, was dissolved in December 1805 (London Gazette 8 February 1806).